starmallow/PHY329_Project/README.md

 ## Results

 The results of the simulations and their respective plots can be seen below.
+The clear, wave-like patterns show the cascading effect of traffic, as time progresses the traffic moves backwards.

 ### Changes in Braking Probability, Circular Model